takeshishimada/BZObjectStore/README.md

 =============
 [![Build Status](https://travis-ci.org/expensivegasprices/BZObjectStore.svg)](https://travis-ci.org/expensivegasprices/BZObjectStore)

-BZObjectStore is an ORM library wrapped FMDB.
+This is an ORM library wrapped FMDB.

 BZObjectStore automatically store your models into SQLite and provide useful options to your application.

 ## Requirements